Monday, September 23, 2024

 "The inherent ambiguity in the film's sudden ending is enhanced precisely because of how toxic the relationship is.
 The uncertainties are not just how long Rachel has to live or if the pair will be hunted by Gaff or another Blade Runner but that Rachel is now trapped with this violent killer, whose burgeoning sympathy for Replicants has still consistently been marked by abuse and disgust."

-In the actual ending of every cut, the character-arcs of Deckard and Rachel have run as I've described and contrary to almost everything Simpson says and, having concluded, Deckard chooses to throw away his entire life for one on the lamb and hunted by running away with Rachel, a woman who may not live another week.
-Two lonely people who found one another and bonded in a desperate situation, choosing a romantically desperate course.
+In the actual ending of every cut, the character-arcs of Deckard and Rachel have run as I've described and contrary to almost everything Simpson says and, their having concluded, Deckard chooses to throw away his entire life for one on the lam and hunted by running away with Rachel, a woman who may not live another week.
+Two lonely people who found one another and bonded in a desperate situation, choosing a romantically desperate course.[1]

 A great, great movie.